 Tag der Deutschen Einheit, or German Unity Day, today commemorates the reunification of Germany and is marked by political speeches, a Bürgerfest (citizens'

 Our friends across the pond have given us a reason to celebrate.
-In America the 4th October is National Vodka Day, so by extension for the rest of us it
+In America, the 4th of October is National Vodka Day, so by extension, for the rest of

 Quiet at the back!
 No sniggering.
 Today is World Teachers Day, a chance to celebrate the role this often-maligned profession plays in all our lives.